spree/spree/guides/content/developer/core/shipments.md

 Shipping Categories are created in the admin interface ("Configuration" -> "Shipping Categories") and then assigned to products ("Products" -> "Edit").

+$$$
-TODO: Follow up: on a clean install + seed data I ended up with two Shipping Categories - "Default Shipping" and "Default"
+Follow up: on a clean install + seed data I ended up with two Shipping Categories - "Default Shipping" and "Default"
+$$$

 During checkout, the shipping categories of the products in your order will determine which calculator will be used to price its shipping for each Shipping Method.